Other Projects…

 2. Unzip the folder and run VGSLite Setup.exe.

-3. You may have to click “more info” in order to install the application as it is not code certified.
+3. You may have to click “more info” to install, as the app is not code-certified.

 ⭆ Features